TrustBound/dream_test/documentation/README.md

 That’s why you’ll see the same patterns repeated:

-- **Explicit runner module** instead of magic auto-discovery everywhere (with an opt-in discovery helper where the platform supports it).
+- **Explicit runner module** instead of magic auto-discovery everywhere (with an opt-in discovery helper when you want it).
 - **Pipe-first assertions** instead of fluent builders or macros.
 - **Process isolation + timeouts** so a single bad test can’t hang or crash the whole run.